(Updated March 22, 2017)

 Service or processing fee (if any)

-The processing fee, also called as administration fee, may either be deducted from the principal loan during disbursement or may be charged to be settled during loan repayments.
+The processing fee also called as an administration fee, may either be deducted from the principal loan during disbursement or may be charged to be settled during loan repayments.
 Responsible lenders discuss the processing fee before you sign the loan contract.

 Loan sharks ask for advance processing fees and tell the unsuspecting borrowers that they will not process the loan unless they are paid.
 After the victims pay, they will never receive a loan.
 Do not trust lenders who ask for advance payments.
 Legitimate lenders never ask for any payments before loan processing.

 Moneylenders are responsible for clarifying your amortization.
 You must clearly understand how much you have to pay in full, how much you have to settle each repayment dates, when you are supposed to pay, how you are going to pay and the cut off time.
 This way you will be well informed and you will know when will they lender start charging the late payment fees.